Information Systems

 Northwestern University's MS in Information Systems (MSIS) program prepares graduates to advance their careers in IT management or to move into an IT career and progress to management level.
 Distinct from traditional computer science programs, the MSIS curriculum puts emphasis on the development and management of software projects existing in the workplace.
 It is designed for professionals who seek a hands-on, laboratory-based experience that will broaden and deepen their knowledge of new and emerging IT.

-Students who complete their bachelor’s degree at SPS with a major in Information Systems can apply for the Accelerated Master’s in Information Systems program at SPS and apply undergraduate courses to that degree—saving both time and tuition.
+Students who complete their bachelor’s degree at SPS with a major in Information Systems can apply for the MS in Information Systems for SPS Graduates and apply undergraduate courses to that degree—saving both time and tuition.

 To apply to the master’s degree program, the following two undergraduate courses should be completed during the undergraduate program with a grade of B or higher: